andrecossa5/nf-MiTo/docs/PREPROCESS.md

 # PREPROCESS tutorial

 nf-MiTo implements an automated workflow (PREPROCESS entrypoint, `-entry PREPROCESS` option) for pre-processing of raw sequencing data from both MAESTER and 10x libraries.
 Here we will pre-process a minimal test dataset with paired-end FASTQ files for n=5 cells.
-The whole workflow should take ..., most of which will be needed for building the genome index needed for sequence alignment.
+The whole workflow should take ~45 minutes, most of which (~35) will be needed for building the genome index needed for sequence alignment.

 # Prerequisites

-Raw-reads pre-processing requires at least ~50 GB RAM, and at least ... of scratch space (regardless of the minimal dataset, STAR needs ~30GB to build a genome index and load it into memory for alignment).
+Raw-reads pre-processing requires at least ~50 GB RAM, and at least 0.1-0.5 TB of scratch space depending on the dataset.
+Note that, regardless of the minimal dataset in this tutorial (<0.5 GB), STAR still needs ~30GB to build a genome index and load it into memory for alignment.
 We would also need one between one between docker/apptainer/singularity in our $PATH, together with Nextflow.
 We can check this with: